An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Materials and Methods

-Here $W$ is the vocabulary of words used in the textual collection.
-A CBF recommender, which we refer in our experiments as \textsf{TFIDF}, is produced when the similarity function $s_{i,j}$ in Eq.~(\ref{eq:cosine}) is used in Eq.~(\ref{eq:iknn}).
+Here, $W$ is the vocabulary of words used in the textual collection.
+A CBF recommender, which we refer to in our experiments as \textsf{TFIDF}, is produced when the similarity function $s_{i,j}$ in Equation~(\ref{eq:cosine}) is used in Equation~(\ref{eq:iknn}).

-Another common approach to compare texts is latent semantic indexing (LSI)~\cite{Deerwester1990}, which addresses the sparsity of $\mathbf{M}$ due to the usual large size of the vocabulary $W$.
-This is achieved by factorizing~$\mathbf{M}$ using SVD: $\mathbf{M}=\mathbf{U}\mathbf{\Sigma}\mathbf{V}^T$.
-The resulting matrices $\mathbf{U}$ and $\mathbf{V}$ are orthogonal and $\mathbf{\Sigma}$, which is diagonal, contains the singular values of the decomposition.
-By selecting the $p$-largest singular values and replacing the remaining ones by zeros in $\mathbf{\Sigma}$, it is possible to obtain a representation of dimension $p$ for the each text that can be used to build a similarity function by using again Eq.~(\ref{eq:cosine}).
-These $p$ dimensions are known as the latent factors.
-Usually, $p$ is a free parameter to be determined for each data collection and application.
-In our experiments, we refer to the CBF recommender obtained using this method as~\textsf{LSI-}$m$.
+Another common approach to compare texts is latent semantic indexing (LSI)~\cite{Deerwester1990}, which addresses the sparsity of $\mathbf{M}$ due to the usual large size of the vocabulary~$W$.
+This is achieved by factorizing~$\mathbf{M}$ using SVD: $\mathbf{M} = \mathbf{U}\mathbf{\Sigma}\mathbf{V}^T$.
+The~resulting matrices $\mathbf{U}$ and $\mathbf{V}$ are orthogonal and $\mathbf{\Sigma}$, which is diagonal, contains the singular values of the decomposition.
+By~selecting the $p$-largest singular values and replacing the remaining ones by zeros in $\mathbf{\Sigma}$, it is possible to obtain a representation of dimension~$p$ for each text that can be used to build a similarity function by using again Equation~(\ref{eq:cosine}).
+These~$p$-dimensions are known as latent factors.
+Usually,~$p$ is a free parameter to be determined for each data collection and application.
+In~our experiments, we refer to the CBF recommender obtained using this method as~\textsf{LSI-}$m$.

-\subsubsection{Content Representation Based on Controlled Vocabularies}
+\subsubsection{Content Representation Based on Controlled~Vocabularies}

 A controlled vocabulary is a set of standardized terms used to annotate and navigate content.
-Content representation based on controlled vocabularies allows for items to be mapped to a semantic set of features.
-This is, in principle, makes for a more compact and informative representations as compared with textual representations.
+Content representation based on controlled vocabularies allow for items to be mapped to a semantic set of features.
+This, in~principle, makes for more compact and informative representations as compared with textual representations.
 Controlled vocabularies come in different flavors.
-There are controlled vocabularies developed by domain experts~\cite{Nelson2001, Donnelly2006, Chan2016}, those extracted automatically from textual representations~\cite{becerra2013towards}, and those constructed in a collaborative way by groups of users~\cite{Kahan2002, Hotho2006, Estelles2010,becerra2013towards}.
+There~are controlled vocabularies developed by domain experts~\cite{Nelson2001, Donnelly2006, Chan2016}, those extracted automatically from textual representations~\cite{Becerra2013}, and~those constructed in a collaborative way by groups of users~\cite{Kahan2002, Hotho2006, Estelles2010, Becerra2013}.